Ezinnem/EventSaver/README.md

-# Memory
+# EventSaver
-Memory is an online social media tool that allows users to create and post the events around them.
+EventSaver is an online social media application that allows users to create and post the events around them.
 User can like events that are posted.

 # Features